 Hanover College's arts and entertainment offerings will continue throughout the winter and spring months.
-The Hanover Enrichment Series will present three featured guests, while the College will also provide a wide range of musical, choral, theatrical and educational events.
+The Hanover Enrichment Series will present two featured guests, while the College will also provide a wide range of musical, choral, theatrical and educational events.

 The Hanover Enrichment Series is sponsored by Tricia and Will Hagenah with additional support from German American Bank.